pixl8/Preside-Documentation/docs/05.reference/04.systemformcontrols/password/page.md

         <tbody>
             <tr>
                 <th>passwordPolicyContext (optional)</th>
                 <td>Either 'admin', or 'website'.
-If set, a password strength validator and indicator will be provided to match either the website or admin password policy set in the PresideCMS administrator.</td>
+If set, a password strength validator and indicator will be provided to match either the website or admin password policy set in the Preside administrator.</td>
             </tr>
             <tr>
                 <th>outputSavedValue (optional)</th>